Alithya

 Alithya is a North American digital strategy and technologies company.
-The company employs over 3,900 people in Canada, the United States and internationally.
+The company employs over 3,900 people in Canada, the United States and in other countries.

 History

 Alithya was established in 1992 by Ghyslain Rivard, with the help of a dozen information technology employees from Mouvement Desjardins.
 Its original name was CIA.
 In 2020, Alithya was hired by Nemours Children's Hospital to implement Oracle cloud services in the hospital.
 Previous mergers with Edgewater (an enterprise systems company) and Travercent (a healthcare specialized company) enabled this contract.

 Edgewater Technology

 Edgewater Technology became part of the Alithya Group in November 2018 and now operates under that name.
 Prior to that, Edgewater Technology was a Massachusetts-based, publicly traded business (NASDAQ: EDGW) and IT consulting firm.
 It was founded in 1992 by Shirley Singleton and David Clancey.

 In December 2000, during an incident known as the Wakefield massacre, an Edgewater employee, Michael McDermott, shot and killed seven fellow employees, for which he was sentenced to life imprisonment.